-Use Teamup’s unique calendar links to provide access to your calendar with limitations you choose.
+Use Teamup’s unique shareable calendar links to provide access to your calendar with limitations you choose.

 Think of your master calendar as an office building.
 You own it and control access to it.
-To let a tenant use your offices, you give them a key.
+To let an employee use your offices, you give them a key.
 You can give a key that opens one office, or several offices, or all of the offices in the building.
 And, if needed, you can change the lock so the key no longer works.
 This is how account-based access works: when you make someone a calendar user, it’s like giving them a key they can use to “open” the calendar.

 Each key also comes with a set of permissions.
-One key might allow a tenant to enter multiple offices, just to look around.
+One key might allow an employee to enter multiple offices, just to look around.
 Another key might allow a whole group to come in and rearrange things to suit what they’re doing.

-For each calendar link, you choose which sub-calendars to include.
-Then you set permissions for each sub-calendar you’re including.
+For each shareable link, choose which sub-calendars to include.
+Then set permissions for each sub-calendar you’re including.
 When you create such a link, a unique calendar key is generated, and that becomes part of the calendar link.

-Someone using one of these keys will only have access to the sub-calendars and permissions you set for that particular link.
+Someone using one of these shareable links will only have access to the sub-calendars and permissions you set for that particular link.

 The basic settings for each calendar link include the following:

-- Active: you can toggle the calendar link on and off.
+- Active: you can toggle the shareable calendar link on and off.

-- Administration: be careful with this option and only check Yes if you want the link to include full administrative powers.
+- Administration: be very careful with this option.
+Only check Yes if you want the link to include full administrative powers.

 - Password: you can include a password for an added layer of security (available on paid plans).